Fill out some basic information and one of our Licensed Sales Agents/Producers will contact you.

 Items and services that Medicare does not cover include, but are not limited to, cosmetic surgery, health care you get while traveling outside of the United States (except in limited cases), hearing aids and exams for fitting hearing aids, long-term care, most eyeglasses, routine dental care, dentures, and acupuncture.

-Generally, Original Medicare does not cover prescription drugs, although it does cover some drugs in limited cases such as immunosuppressive drugs (for transplant patients) and oral anti-cancer drugs.
+Generally, Original Medicare does not cover prescription drugs, also called Part D, although it does cover some drugs in limited cases such as immunosuppressive drugs (for transplant patients) and oral anti-cancer drugs.
 Some of these services not covered by Original Medicare may be covered by a Medicare Advantage Plan (like an HMO or PPO).

 You usually do not pay a monthly premium for Part A coverage if you or your spouse paid Medicare taxes while working.
 For Part B, most people pay a standard monthly premium, but some people may pay a higher Part B premium based on their income.